 This price increase is linked to many economic and geopolitical factors, especially the policies of President Donald Trump's administration after he took office for a second time in January 2025.
 The resumption of high tariffs on goods from China and many other countries has escalated the trade war, raised concerns about inflation and weakened confidence in the USD.

-Gold demand from central banks, especially China, India and emerging markets, is also expected to increase sharply.
+Gold demand from central banks, especially from China, India and emerging markets, is also expected to increase sharply.
 China will buy a record 225 tonnes of gold in 2023 and continue to accumulate in 2024-2025 to reduce its dependence on the US dollar.

 At the same time, gold ETFs returned to buying after a previous period of net selling.

-Although gold prices are at record highs, the risk of a reversal like the periods of 1980-1982 and 2011-2015 still exists.
+Although gold prices are at record highs, the risk of a reversal like the periods 1980-1982 and 2011-2015 still exists.
 If the Fed is forced to tighten monetary policy to control inflation, rising interest rates could strengthen the US dollar, reducing the attractiveness of gold.

 A thaw in Ukraine or the Middle East could also dampen safe-haven demand, putting pressure on gold prices.
 Gold ETFs, which are sensitive to market volatility, could see selling if stocks or cryptocurrencies become more attractive.
-Additionally, a slowdown in the US-China trade war could also dampen global physical gold demand.
+Additionally, a thaw in the US-China trade war could also dampen global physical gold demand.

 Some forecasts suggest that the world gold price could fall to $2,500-2,800/ounce by the end of 2025, equivalent to a 20-30% drop from the current peak.
 On Business Insider, some experts even said that gold could fall to $1,820/ounce within the next 5 years, a drop of nearly 48% compared to April 22.